yet-another-personal-assistant/pa_brain/README.md

 ## Protocol

-Brain accepts messages on its standard input and writes replies to standard output.
+Brain accepts messages from router and sends back replies.
 Each message is an one-lined json-object.
-There are the following types of messages:
+There are the following types of
+messages:

 - command: command from some other component of PA to this brain instance
 - event: an external event sent by some other component of PA